awentzonline/pytorch-cns/README.md

  * Download this repo
  * `pip install .` inside repo

 `cnsdcgan.py`: DCGAN adapted from the PyTorch DCGAN example.
-Trains both the discriminator and generator with compressed network search.
+Attempts to train both the discriminator and generator with compressed network search.

+`aigym.py`: Evolve a group of agents to solve OpenAI Gym environments.
+Requires redis for storing the genepool.